 What Could Possibly Go Right?
-Phoebe Barnard: Resilience Podcast with author Vicki Robin, Episode 87
+Phoebe Barnard talks with Vicki Robin, episode 87

-Episode 87: What Could Possibly Go Right?
-Conversations with Cultural Scouts, hosted by Vicki Robin
+This conversation was published as Episode 87 of What Could Possibly Go Right?
+Conversations with Cultural Scouts, hosted by Vicki Robin, in December 2022.

 Phoebe Barnard is an environmental and societal futures analyst, sustainability strategist, global change ecologist, biodiversity conservation biologist, climate risk and resilience specialist, policy wonk, and film co-producer.
 She is the chief executive officer at the Stable Planet Alliance and an affiliate professor at University of Washington.
 Phoebe works at the intersection of science, society, sustainability, policy, planning, and media storytelling.